Lotto Thüringen Arena on the Rennsteig: Biathlon Stadium on the Rennsteig

 Under the direction of Karl Koch, pioneers cleared a 170-by-145-meter area in May 1981 to make way for the biathlon stadium.
 A total of 40,000 cubic meters of soil was removed, often in special shifts due to frequent rain interruptions.
 The two-story control building, with a floor area of 10 by 20 meters, and a single-story scoreboard building, measuring 6 by 10 meters, were completed in shell form by November 1981, with interior work finished during the winter months.
 The buildings were completed on 30 September 1982.
 In spring 1982, construction began on the shooting range and roller ski track.
 The shooting range was built on 70 cast-in-place concrete foundations.
 A removable bridge allowed athletes, coaches, and officials to access the interior.
 Another bridge in the exit area enabled tracks to cross.
 A fixed screen system, a first in biathlon history, was installed behind the shooting range.
 The range featured 32 lanes equipped with folding targets developed in the GDR and paper targets alongside them.

 Various running tracks, each three meters wide, were designed for the classic running style in parallel lanes.
 These tracks were too narrow for the skating style, which emerged later and requires wider tracks.
-This issue persisted until the 2002 renovation.